jaydent4/cs32plus/Week4/StacksQueuesApplications.md

 return count
 ```

-**TIP**: In general, it is a good idea to come up with some pseudocode before approaching any
+**TIP**: In general, it is a good idea to come up with some pseudocode before approaching any problem.

 Here is how to do this in Python
 ```python